Never skip a confusing step to “come back to it later.”

 You probably learned to do this on exams, but this strategy does not work when building something.
 For example, when you’re building a house, you don’t “come back” to the walls after building the roof.
 YOU HAVE TO BUILD THE WALLS FIRST.
 Programming is no different.
 Things build on top of each other.

 In this lab, you’ll be making the most awkward drawing program ever!
-(Don’t worry, a future lab will make it much better.)
+(Don’t worry, next lab we’ll learn a much nicer way of getting input from the user.)

 A note on “autograding”